Santiagomrn/flug-nest/README.md

 ```

 ## Running tests

-In the root directiry run
+In the root directory run

 ```bash
 # unit tests